J-1 Program Extensions

 You must have guaranteed funding for the entire duration of the extension period that meets the minimum J-1 funding requirements (for yourself and any J-2 dependents).

 You must have insurance for your entire J-1 program duration that meets the J-1 insurance requirements.
 This means that you must renew your insurance or obtain new insurance for the J-1 extension period.
-If you have employee insurance through MUSC, your insurance should renew automatically.
+If you have employee insurance through MUSC employee benefits, your insurance should renew automatically.

-Program extension requests can be submitted to CGH at any time throughout the program.
-Program extension requests must be submitted at least 60 days prior to your current J-1 program end date.
-Your sponsoring MUSC department must submit the J-1 extension request to CGH through Terra Dotta.
-You (the Exchange Visitor) cannot submit the J-1 extension request.
+J-1 program extension requests can be submitted at any time during your active J-1 program.
+Program extension requests must be submitted at least 60 days prior to your current J-1 program end date (found on your Form DS-2019).
+Your sponsoring MUSC department must submit the J-1 extension request to the Center for Global Health through Terra Dotta.
+You (the exchange visitor) cannot submit the J-1 extension request.

-Once the program extension has been processed, CGH will issue a new Form DS-2019 reflecting the new program end date.
-The new DS-2019 will be mailed to you at your home address.
+Once the J-1 program extension has been processed, a Responsible Officer in the Center for Global Health will issue an updated Form DS-2019 reflecting the new program end date (the J-1 program start date will remain the same).
+The updated Form DS-2019 will be sent to you at your current US home address.
+If you have J-2 dependents, you will also receive updated Forms DS-2019 for your J-2 dependents.

-The new DS-2019 will be the primary DS-2019 that you use moving forward.
+The updated Form DS-2019 will be the primary DS-2019 that you use moving forward.
 However, keep in mind that you must retain the originals of all DS-2019 forms that are issued to you indefinitely as part of your US immigration records.
-In other words, do not discard previous DS-2019 forms.
+In other words, do not discard any previous DS-2019 forms.

 J-1 Status Extension

-As long as you have a valid I-94 record with “D/S” as your admit until date and a valid (unexpired) Form DS-2019, you are permitted to remain in the US to continue your J-1 program participation (provided that you are complying with all of the rules and requirements of the program).
-Therefore, once you have received the new DS-2019 showing your new J-1 program end date, your J-1 status has been extended.
+As long as you have a valid (unexpired) passport, a valid I-94 record showing J-1 as the class of admission and “D/S” as the admit until date, and a valid (unexpired) Form DS-2019, you are permitted to remain in the US to continue your J-1 program participation, provided that you are complying with all of the rules and requirements of the program.
+Therefore, once you have received the updated Form DS-2019 with your new J-1 program end date, your J-1 status has been extended.

-If your J-1 visa in your passport has expired, you do not need to get another J-1 visa in order to remain in the US in valid J-1 status.
-The visa in your passport is simply the entry document that allows you to request entry into the US in a particular status.
+If the J-1 visa in your passport has expired, you do not need to get another J-1 visa in order to remain in the US in valid J-1 status.
+The J-1 visa in your passport is the travel entry document that allows you to request entry into the US in a J-1 status when traveling from abroad.